tesch-ch/dsWorkflowProj/README.md

 # dsWorkflowProj

-This project realizes a very basic newsreader app utilizing a microservices architecture.
+This project realizes a simple and basic newsreader app utilizing a microservices architecture.
 The news outlets BBC, CNN, and Foxnews are scraped for articles, which are stored into a MongoDB.
 On said articles two nlp tasks are performed (classification into news categories and named entity recognition).
 Users can access and browse the processed articles through a web app.

-In general this project is meant to gain first experiences and familiarize with the infrastructure site of ds workflows and applications, especially working with a kubernetes cluster, overcoming issues such as working with a purely remotely deployed system etc...
+In general this project is meant to gain first experiences and familiarize with the infrastructure aspects of ds workflows and applications, especially working with a kubernetes cluster, overcoming issues such as working with a purely remote deployed system, different debugging strategies, etc...

 ## Basic Structure